CrystalFerrai/ValheimMods/DigDeeper/package/README.md

-﻿Increased the depth you can dig into the ground by 150%.
+Increased the depth you can dig into the ground by 150%.
 The amount is configurable.

 Also allow you to configure the height you can raise terrain.